dmaze/filer/README.md

 minikube ip
 ```

 will print out the VM's IP address.
-You will need to use this address:

-* In `.env`, as the `FILER_HOST_NAME`
-* In your browser, when you connect to the application
-* As the `FILER_URL` when you run the local scanner below
+The `mix filer.env` task should set this automatically as the `FILER_HOST_NAME`.
+You will also need to use this address in your browser when you connect to the application, and as the `FILER_URL` when you run the local scanner below.

 ### Kubernetes